-Swiss tourists flock to Southeast Asia, 20 years after tsunami
+Two decades after tsunami, Swiss tourists flock to Southeast Asia

 Overall, tourism recovered rapidly from the worst natural disaster in living memory in Southeast Asia.
 On the Thai beaches of Phuket, just two years after the earthquake/tsunami, there was virtually no visible reminder of what had happened.
 Less prosperous regions recovered more slowly.

-In the first four months of 2006, a year after the disaster, tourist demand for South Asia trips rose by 21%, according to the World Tourism Organization.
+In the first four months of 2006, a year after the disaster, tourist demand to visit the region rose by 21%, according to the World Tourism Organization.
 In Thailand, Bangkok airport recorded almost 30% more tourists in this first post-tsunami season.
-Swiss tour operators Kuoni and Hotelplan were already seeing record bookings for Thailand and the Maldives at the time.
+Swiss tour operators Kuoni and Hotelplan were already logging record bookings for Thailand and the Maldives at the time.

 Translated from German by DeepL/dos